 - 1 tbsp honey

-- Preheat the oven to 425°F. Lay the hazelnuts out onto a baking sheet.
-Roast for 5 minutes.
-Let cool just slightly and use a kitchen towel to rub the hazelnuts between your hands in order to remove the skins.
-Discard the skins.
+- Preheat the oven to 425°F. Place the hazelnuts onto a sheet pan.
+Roast for 8 minutes, or until deeply golden.
+Let them cool slightly.
+Place them in the center of a kitchen towel, wrap them up, and use the towel to rub off the skins.
 Roughly chop the hazelnuts and set aside.
+Reserve the sheet pan.

-- Meanwhile, lay the halved carrots out onto a baking sheet.
-Toss with enough olive oil to coat them well.
-Spread them into one, even layer.
+- Place the carrots onto the sheet pan.
+Drizzle generously with olive oil and toss to coat.
+Spread them into an even layer.
 Season with a pinch of salt.
+Roast for 25 minutes, or until tender.